jdevinney/bale_old/apps/topo_src/README.md

 new matrix for the next row.
 We do the obvious thing of keeping and array of row counts, *rowcnt[i]* is the number of non-zeros in *row i* and we use a cool trick to find the column of a row with *rowcnt[i]* equal 1.
-We initialize an array, *rowsum[i]*, to be the sum of the column indices in * row i*.
+We initialize an array, *rowsum[i]*, to be the sum of the column indices in *row i*.
 When we "delete" a column we decrement *rowcnt[i]* and *rowsum[i]* by that column index.
 Hence, when the *rowcnt[i]* gets down to one, the *rowsum[i]* is the column that is left.

-In parallel there are three race conditions or synchronization issues to address..
+In parallel there are three race conditions or synchronization issues to address.

 The first is reading and writing the queue of rows to be processed.
 One way to handle it is to introduce the notion of a levels.